Updated: Dec 8, 2020

-COVID-19 has affected so many of us in so many ways, one of which has been coined “the Corona 15.”
-Or 19.
-Either way, you’ve seen it, you’ve heard it, joked about it, you may have even experienced it.
+COVID-19 has affected so many of us in so many ways, one of which has been coined “the Corona 19".
+Apparently a creative spin on the "Freshman 15."
+You’ve seen it, you’ve heard it, maybe even joked about it yourself.

 It seems like every other social media post is about gaining weight during quarantine, eating your entire food stash in two days, drinking every day starting at noon.
 There are endless memes of before and after quarantine photos, “fitness enthusiasts” trying to give you advice on at-home workouts and how to eat healthy during this time and prevent what they think is dreaded weight gain.

 Everyone, myself included have been trying to make light of the situation which isn’t bad because laughter is one of the only things that will get us through this crazy, uncertain time.
 But, just because I laugh at the memes and have cracked my own jokes about falling into some less than ideal nutrition habits during this time, it doesn’t mean I think it should be that way.
 I am a dietitian, but I am less than perfect when it comes to nutrition.
 Well, what society thinks is perfect, I should say.
 I don’t believe there is a perfect way to eat.
 It depends on the person, the day, and the situation.
 In today’s world, I think some treats, comfort foods, and a few extra drinks with your friends over virtual happy hour IS OKAY.
 Are you having a difficult time figuring out how to approach your nutrition during this time?
 Here are some of my thoughts, a few of which might surprise you.